-The Humanetics Europe GmbH and the Humanetics Austria GmbH have designate a data protection officer.
+The Humanetics Europe GmbH, the Humanetics Austria GmbH and the mg-sensor GmbH have designate a data protection officer.
 If you have any questions about the way the companies use your personal data, please contact us our data protection officer directly: Marco Peters, Nextwork GmbH, [email protected]

 What information is collected by Humanetics?

 Humanetics collects personal data that has been submitted to us through a number of ways:

 - Through our website inquiry forms that you have either submitted, for example to ask a question or to sign up to our marketing newsletters